First 15 Things to Do After Landing in Calgary

 Common mistakes: Signing a 12-month lease sight unseen from abroad.
 Others underestimate how competitive the rental market can be and don't start searching soon enough once they arrive.

-⚡ Pro Tip: Book at least 2–3 weeks of temporary housing before landing.
-Use that window to visit neighbourhoods in person, check transit access, and compare rental listings on Rentfaster.ca.
+Note: Some newcomers book temporary housing before landing so they can visit neighbourhoods in person, check transit access, and compare rental listings before signing a lease.

 Rushing into a lease without seeing the unit or understanding the neighbourhood is one of the most expensive mistakes newcomers make.